 First of all….when you put something out to the Universe in a strong and declarative way, it will often come back to you (for good or ill).
 In my last post I declared: "I am a writer!"
 And guess what?
 Within a few days, someone offered to PAY me to write for them.
-It will be a new blog and when it is up and running, I'll announce it here.
-Soon.
+It will be a new blog about yoga.
 Excited!

 Other than that, it's been a tough month and I am in a contemplative state of mind.
 I always worry a bit that this blog is too close to a personal journal, then I have people tell me how much they can relate to my experiences and it only encourages me to continue in this navel-gazing vein, thinking we really are all in this life together and there may be only a few discreet human experiences, but hundreds of ways to interpret and live them.
 So here goes...

 I'm back to feeling a vague sense of queasiness a lot of the time.
 I feel like it's the first day of a bout with the flu.
 Tired, sort of tummy sick, a little head-achy, just want to moan and sit still.
 Then it passes and I'm fine….until out of the blue it hits me again.
 I spent a year like this not long ago and underwent every test in the book with no diagnosis (but I did lose 25 pounds!).
 I don't really want to do this again.
 I'm managing, but I'm frustrated and a little scared.
 And my level of compassion for people who have real, debilitating, chronic ailments is at an all-time high.
 I cannot imagine….